renzmann/tobacco/README.md

 ## Installtion

 We're not on PyPi yet; there's a hundred versions of something similar on there already.
-This is just a bare-minimum version of function pipelines.
+This is a bare-minimum version of function pipelines.
 Just clone the repository and pip-install it locally.

 ```shell